 24. Rufus Wainright: Poor Rufus.
 I was going through a tough time when I served brunch to him and his friends one busy Sunday in Hollywood.
 They sat in my section and I was slammed.
 I was happy to see him.
 He's a brilliant musician, and we kind of know each other though music channels.
 At that point, my music career was at an all-time low.
-I'd lost my big fancy record deal, and had moved out to California to start my career over.
-After some typical Hollywood Music Biz disappointments (I love your music - but your not 16 years old so I have no use for it), I was broke and waiting tables on Sunset Strip.
+I'd lost my record deal, and had moved out to California to start my career over.
+After some typical Hollywood Music Biz disappointments, I was broke and waiting tables on Sunset Strip.

-OK… please let me just say this.
-I felt so bad about that afterward.
-I mean - the guy couldn’t have been any nice, and I responded by comparing my life to him and being all pissy.
+I felt so bad about my behavior afterward.
+I mean - the poor guy couldn’t have been nicer, and I responded by comparing my life to his, and being all pissy.
 I sincerely hope I didn't freak him out.
 It's not like my music woes were his fault.
-I guess at times we all have moments we'd like to "do over".
+I guess we all have moments we'd like to "do over".
 That particular moment is one for me.
 Sorry Rufus!
 You’re amazing.
 I love your music and I appreciate how nice you were to me that day.

-25. Issac Mizerahi: I know...I'm MASSACRING these last name's...but I don't have time to be googling all these guys for their correct spelling.
-I wasn't his waiter per se...but he was nice.
+25. Issac Mizrahi: I wasn't his waiter...but he was nice.
 He asked me to get his waiter cause they needed the check...so I did.

 28. Wesley Snipes: Came into where I worked in New York and we had to stay open really late because he was with a lady friend.

-29. Neve Campell: I actually just got her a napkin.
+29. Neve Campbell: She wasn't in my section, but I got her a napkin.

 30. Matt Dillon: He's really cute on film.
 He's even cuter in person.
-I waited on him like...3 times I think?
-He came into the place i worked in LA all the time.
+I waited on him 3 times.
+He came into the place I worked in LA all the time.

 31. Elijah Wood: I waited on him in both New York and Hollywood.
 Amazing skin.
 No lines.
 No pores.
 I'm a little jealous... but figure it must be some weird Hobbit spell that makes him look this way.